 It does appear that the condition is also associated with age.
 In men aged 60 – 69 years old, 44% of them suffer from erectile dysfunction.
 About 70% of men aged 70 years and up also have the condition.
 In men aged 40 years or younger, only about 5% of them develop this sexual disorder.

 The condition has been on rapid growth.
 In 2000, there were about 150 million cases of erectile dysfunction worldwide, according to a publication by Therapeutics and Clinical Risk Management—the same study expected to observe at least twice that amount in 2020.

-Treatment with Sildenafil and Tadalafil
+Treatment with Sildenafil, Tadalafil and Vardenafil

 On the molecular level, the mechanism of erection depends mainly on the presence of nitric oxide, which acts as the primary neurochemical mediator to increase the production of cyclic guanosine monophosphate (cGMP).